-(A) "Annual Surveillance Report" means a written report concerning specific surveillance technology that includes all of the following:
+- (A) "Annual Surveillance Report" means a written report concerning specific surveillance technology that includes all of the following: - (1) A description of how the surveillance technology was used, including whether it captured images, sound, or information regarding members of the public who are not suspected of engaging in unlawful conduct;

-- (1) A description of how the surveillance technology was used, including whether it captured images, sound, or information regarding members of the public who are not suspected of engaging in unlawful conduct; - (2) Whether and how often data acquired through the use of the surveillance technology was shared with outside entities, the name of any recipient entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure; - (3) A summary of community complaints or concerns about the surveillance technology; - (4) The results of any non-privileged internal audits, any information about violations of the Surveillance Use Policy, and any actions taken in response; - (5) Whether the surveillance technology has been effective at achieving its identified purpose; - (6) Statistics and information about public records act requests; - (7) Total annual costs for the surveillance technology, including personnel and other ongoing costs, and what source of funding will fund the technology in the coming year. - (B) "County department" means any County department with a recognized County budget unit. - (C) "Surveillance technology" means any electronic device, system using an electronic device, or similar technological tool used, designed, or primarily intended to collect, retain, process, or share audio, electronic, visual, location, thermal, olfactory or similar information specifically associated with, or capable of being associated with, any individual or group.
-Examples of surveillance technology include, but are not limited to, drones with cameras or monitoring capabilities, automated license plate readers, closed-circuit cameras/televisions, cell-site simulators, International Mobile Subscriber Identity (IMSI) trackers, Global Positioning System (GPS) technology, radio-frequency identification (RFID) technology, and facial-recognition technology.
+- Whether and how often data acquired through the use of the surveillance technology was shared with outside entities, the name of any recipient entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure; - (3) A summary of community complaints or concerns about the surveillance technology; - (4) The results of any non-privileged internal audits, any information about violations of the Surveillance Use Policy, and any actions taken in response; - (5) Whether the surveillance technology has been effective at achieving its identified purpose; - (6) Statistics and information about public records act requests; - (7) Total annual costs for the surveillance technology, including personnel and other ongoing costs, and what source of funding will fund the technology in the coming year. - (B) "County department" means any County department with a recognized County budget unit. - (C) "Surveillance technology" means any electronic device, system using an electronic device, or similar technological tool used, designed, or primarily intended to collect, retain, process, or share audio, electronic, visual, location, thermal, olfactory or similar information specifically associated with, or capable of being associated with, any individual or group.
+Examples of surveillance technology include, but are not limited to, drones with cameras or monitoring capabilities, automated license plate readers, closed-circuit cameras/televisions, cell-site simulators, International Mobile Subscriber Identity (IMSI) trackers, Global Positioning System (GPS) technology, radio-frequency identification (RFID) technology, biometrics-identification technology, and facial-recognition technology.

-For purposes of this Division, surveillance technology does not include standard word-processing software, information-technology-protection tools such as web-filtering, or standard telephone-message equipment that stores the author of a document or the time a phone message was left on a County voicemail, for example.
-For purposes of the acquisition and annual reporting requirements in this Division, surveillance technology also does not include County-owned cell phones with the capacity to capture audio or video footage; but use of a County-owned cell phone for an illegal or unauthorized surveillance purpose violates this Division.
+For purposes of this Division, surveillance technology does not include standard word-processing software; information-technology-protection tools such as web-filtering; medical equipment used to diagnose, treat, or prevent disease or injury; Public Defender or District Attorney case-management databases; publicly available databases; or standard telephone-message equipment that stores the author of a document or the time a phone message was left on a County voicemail, for example.

+For purposes of the acquisition and annual reporting requirements in this Division, surveillance technology also does not include County-owned cell phones with the capacity to capture audio or video footage; or recording devices used exclusively with the express consent of everyone captured on the recording devices; but use of a County-owned cell phone or recording device for an illegal or unauthorized surveillance purpose violates this Division.